 Beginning in 1988, The Children's Discovery Center in Winsted, CT became the happy recipient of Karen's considerable creative, teaching, and organizational talents.
 As Head Teacher and Director, Karen expanded this arts and language-based program for pre-school children, winning National Accreditation for the school's innovative, experiential curriculum.
 Karen has been singing in Gaudeamus since the ensemble's founding in 1991 and worked with Paul Halley at his recording and music publishing company Pelagos, as General Manager from 1998- 2003.
 She was the Executive Director of Joyful Noise from 2003-2006.

-Karen continues as Director of the Chorus Angelicus Angels in Training as well as the Berkshire Children's Chorus Junior Choir Director, helping very young people to explore and rejoice in their emerging musical potential.
+Karen continues as Director of the Chorus Angelicus Angels in Training, helping very young people to explore and rejoice in their emerging musical potential.

 Bethany J. Lee